-Objectives Requirements Addressing the Rationale Objective confusing guidenee O.ROBUST_TOE_ACCESS The TOE will provide mechanisms that control a user's logical access to the TOE and FIA_UID.2 FIA_AFL.1-NIAP- O425 FIA_ATD.1 The following are examples of iterations of FIA_UAU.1 that were used by Protection Profile authors to satisfy some of the functions of O.ROBUST TOE ACCESS: when appropriate.
-FIA_UAU.2 FIA_UAU.2 FIA_UAU.5 FTA_TSE.1 AVA_SOF FIA_UID.2 plays a small role in satisfying this objective by ensuring that every user is identified before the TOE performs any mediated functions.
-FTA_SSL.1 FTA_SSL.2 FTA_SSL.3 AVA_SOF.1 FIA_ATD.1 defines the attributes of users, including a userid that is used to by the TOE to determine a user's identity and enforce what type of access the user has to the TOE (e.g., the TOE associates a userid with any role(s) they may assume).
+Objectives Requirements Addressing the Objective Rationale O.ROBUST_TOE_ACCESS The TOE will provide mechanisms that control a user's logical access to the TOE and to explicitly deny access to specific users FIA_UID.2 FIA_AFL.1 FIA_ATD.1 FIA_UAU.1 FIA_UAU.2 The following are examples of iterations of FIA_UAU.1 that were used by PP authors to satisfy some of the functions of O.ROBUST_TOE_ACCESS: when appropriate.
+FIA_UAU.5 FTA_TSE.1 AVA_SOF FTA_SSL.1 FTA_SSL.2 FIA_UID.2 plays a small role in satisfying this objective by ensuring that every user is identified before the TOE performs any mediated functions.
+FTA_SSL.3 AVA_SOF.1 FIA_ATD.1 defines the attributes of users, including a userid that is used to by the TOE to determine a user's identity and enforce what type of access the user has to the TOE (e.g., the TOE associates a userid with any role(s) they may assume).
 This requirement allows a human user to have more than one user identity assigned, so that a single human user could assume all the roles necessary to manage the TOE.
 In order to ensure a separation of roles, this PP requires a single role to be associated with a user id.
-This is inconvenient in that the administrator would be required to log in with a different user id each time they wish to assume a different role, but this helps mitigate the risk that could occur if an administrator were to execute malicious code. limiting the services that are provided by the TOE to unauthenticated users.
+This is inconvenient in that the administrator would be required to log in with a different user id each time they wish to assume a different role, but this helps mitigate the risk that could occur if an administrator were to execute malicious code.
+FIA_UAU.1(1) contributes to this objective by limiting the services that are provided by the TOE to unauthenticated users.
 Management requirements and the unauthenticated information flow policy requirement provide additional control on these services.
 FIA_UAU.1(2) identifies the services that are provided by the TOE that do not require authentication.
 The inclusion of this requirement does not restrict who has logical access to the TOE, and therefore poses additional risk exposure.
 FIA_UAU.2 requires that administrators authorized IT entities and other users authenticate themselves to the TOE before performing administrative duties (including those performed by authorized IT entities (e.g., NTP server)), or using the services identified in this requirement In order to control logical access to the TOE an authentication mechanism is required.
-The explicit requirement FIA_UAU(EXP).5 mandates that the TOE provide a local
+The explicit requirement FIA_UAU(EXP).5 mandates that the TOE provide a local authentication mechanism.
+This requirement